Star Wars: Rebel Assault

 - Breaking the Fourth Wall: Darth Vader briefly addresses you during the original game's ending, saying that you won't defeat him next time.

 - Bridge Logic: In the sequel, you'll have to pass through a section of a Super Star Destroyer by shooting a bridge that's above you, so that it will fall down and give you a path to cross a chasm.
+If you don't figure that out the level goes on a bit longer and then the bridge falls for no apparent reason.

 - Character as Himself: Admiral Ackbar is credited as "Himself" in the credits of Rebel Assault II.